Naereen/web-sphinx/transifex.en.rst

  It significantly accelerates the work.

- Except when the other translator is using absurd terms, as *ticket* for issues.
+ Except when the other translator is using terms different than mine, as *ticket* for issues, and I wanted to use *bug* or *signalement de bug*.

- Or when he decided to translate email by mail, ignoring that in French we say *courriel*.
+ But the collaboration went well, and I think this highly increase the translation's quality.

  Otherwise, to translate the terms technical *push*, *pull*, *commit*, *tag*, *head*, *master*, *merge*, *fork*